punchbiz2023/Tution_Billing-_system-/README.md

     Use the search or filter options to locate specific invoices.
     Edit/Remove Branches or Subjects

-  Edit Branch:
+ vi) Edit Branch:
     In the Master Dashboard, go to the "Manage Branches" section.
     Select the branch to edit its details (e.g., add or remove subjects).
     Click "Update" to save changes.

-  Remove Branch:
+ vii) Remove Branch:
   Select the branch from the list and click "Delete".

-  Edit/Remove Subjects:
+ viii) Edit/Remove Subjects:
     Navigate to the "Manage Subjects" section in the Master Dashboard.
     Edit the subject details or delete them as required.